 \subsection{Interferometry}

-We obtained 3 spectro-interferometric observations of KQ Pup using the VLTI-GRAVITY instrument \citep{GRAVITY17} at Paranal Observatory.
-The observations are part of the observing programme 114.27NF.001 (PI: Jadlovsk\'y) focused on the analysis of the mass-loss process for a large sample of southern RSGs.
-We used a small configuration of Auxiliary Telescopes (ATs), with baselines between $ \sim 10 - 35 \: \rm m $.
-The instrument operates in near-infrared $K$-band ($1.98 - 2.40 \: \rm \mu m $) and we used the high spectral resolution mode ($R \sim 4000$).
-For each observation, we observed 2 calibrators using the CAL-SCI-CAL sequence, improving the quality of the calibration.
-The observing logs and properties of calibrators are listed in Appendix \ref{chapter:vlti}.
+We obtained spectro-interferometric observations of KQ Pup using the VLTI-GRAVITY instrument \citep{GRAVITY17} at Paranal Observatory.
+The observations are part of the observing programme 114.27NF.001 and 116.28P0.001 (PI: Jadlovsk\'y) focused on the analysis of the mass-loss process of a large sample of southern RSGs.
+The majority of observations were taken using a small configuration of Auxiliary Telescopes (ATs), with baselines between $ \sim 10 - 35 \: \rm m $.
+The instrument operates in the near-infrared $K$-band ($1.98 - 2.40 \: \rm \mu m $), and we used the high spectral resolution mode ($R \sim 4000$).
+For each observation, we used two calibrators with the CAL-SCI-CAL sequence, thereby improving the calibration quality.
+The observing logs and properties of the calibrators are listed in Appendix \ref{chapter:vlti}.
 Considering the high brightness of KQ~Pup ($K \sim 0.11 \: \rm mag$), we used the split polarization instrumental mode.

-We reduced the raw data of KQ Pup and its calibrators using the \textit{ESO Reflex} workflow for VLTI-GRAVITY in its version 1.9.0\footnote{\url{https://www.eso.org/sci/software/pipelines/gravity/gravity-pipe-recipes.html}}.
-Interferometric visibility of calibrators was used to calibrate the visibility of KQ Pup.
-The final interferometric calibrated dataset includes the visibilities ($|V|$) and differential phases ($\rm DPHI$) for six baselines, as well as closure phases ($\rm T3PHI$) for four telescope triangles.
+We reduced the raw data of KQ Pup and its calibrators using the \textit{ESO Reflex} workflow for VLTI-GRAVITY in its version 1.9.0.\footnote{\url{https://www.eso.org/sci/software/pipelines/gravity/gravity-pipe-recipes.html}} Interferometric visibility of the calibrators was used to calibrate the visibility of KQ Pup.
+The final interferometric calibrated dataset includes the visibilities ($|V|$) and differential phases ($\rm DPHI$) for six baselines as well as closure phases ($\rm T3PHI$) for four telescope triangles.

-To analyze the final data, we used Python code Parametric Modeling of Optical InteRferomEtric Data\footnote{\url{https://github.com/amerand/PMOIRED}} \citep[PMOIRED,][]{merand22}.
-PMOIRED allows to fit interferometric data with multi-component geometric models, using the least-squares minimization to obtain the best fit.
-In our case, we use functions for detecting binary signatures in spectral lines, allowing us to perform relative astrometry in the KQ Pup system.